ezhuk/wear/README.md

 ## Dependencies

-The app requires the Android Wear preview support library, the Android Wear Preview app and the Android Wear Emulator (all available as a part of the Development Preview).
+The app requires Adroid Studio 0.8 or later, API level 18 or higher on a handset, API level 20 on the wear device and Android Support Library v4 or v13.

 ## Building

-* Import the project into Android Studio or Eclipse.
+* Import the project into Android Studio.
-* Build and run on the Android Wear Emulator.
+* Build and run on Android Wear or Wear AVD.

 ## License